DEmodoriGatsuO/VisualBasicforApplications/README.md

 * https://twitter.com/DemodoriGatsuo Follow Me!

 # License
-'Copyright (c) 2022, Excel Lovers.
+Copyright (c) 2022, Excel Lovers.
 All rights reserved

 Thank you for @Cpp_Learning "https://cpp-learning.com/profile/"
 This project is not Confidential.